LegolasVzla/django-google-maps/README.md

 ## Contributions
 ------------------------

-I started this project from [yt-google-maps-1](https://github.com/Klerith/yt-google-maps-1) repository.
+I started this project from [yt-google-maps-1](https://github.com/Klerith/yt-google-maps-1) repository and I could learn and fun myself at the same time :)

 All work to improve performance is good